 Landing in the Paro Valley is like entering another world.
 Cultivated fields cover most of the valley floor, and hamlets and isolated farms dot the landscape.
 After arrival, your Bhutanese guide will meet you and accompany you to your hotel in Paro.

-For the rest of the day, you can enjoy some gentle sightseeing in Paro.
+You can enjoy some gentle sightseeing in Paro for the rest of the day.
 What you do depends on your interests and how much time you have after arriving.
 Some suggestions include: